-"When Red Bull invited me to be part of their Athletes Special Projects," says Lindsey, "I didn't need to think twice.
+"When Red Bull Energy Drink invited me to be part of their Athletes Special Projects," says Lindsey, "I didn't need to think twice.
 I had a feeling this was going to be my big chance."

 At the very beginning, the legendary Tyrolean coach and head of Red Bull Athletes Special Projects, Robert Trenkwalder, presented an unique concept to the coaches in charge at the US Ski Team, Patrick Riml and Alex Hoedlmoser - thus, out of a unique concept - an unique agreement arose.
 And this was paving the way for an excellent future cooperation between the US ski team and the team of ASP Red Bull.